 If you are interested in being an animal foster volunteer with HSCC, please follow these steps:

-- Submit a Foster Application.
-You can submit a foster application by clicking “Foster Care Application”, or by completing the Online Animal Foster Care application below this section.
+- Submit a Foster Application Online.
+You can submit a foster application by clicking “Foster Care Application”.

 - Be of age.
 The primary caregiver of the foster animal must be at least 18 years old.
 However, young people can help at home and potentially receive school credit.